sosinc/sosinc.github.io/content/blog/Mathematics_can_make_you_money.md

 ---
-title       : "Mathematics can Make you Money" date        : 2020-09-04T10:00:01+05:30 description : "How we can use mathematics to make more money and make logical decisions"
+title       : " Rediscovering math: How to win a game of shells" date        : 2020-09-04T10:00:01+05:30 description : "How we can use mathematics to make more money and make logical decisions"
 feature_image: "/images/blog/mathematics/pi-1453836_960_720.webp"